 Onions are easy to grow, and their leaves can be used to cook as well.
 It is an important ingredient in the Filipino specialty sawsawan, a sauce made with onions, tomatoes, garlic, chili, and other spices.
 This sauce is great with broiled or fried fish.

 This perennial plant can grow up to 10 feet in height and bears round, red fruits.
 Tomatoes are used in Filipino dishes such as sinigang, caldereta, and they are also eaten alongside sauteed sardines and veggies.

-Rich in lycopene, eating tomatoes can reduce your risk of breast cancer.
+Since tomatoes are rich in lycopene, eating them can reduce your risk of breast cancer.
 As a child, I was told to eat tomatoes to develop sharp eyesight.
 I didn't like tomatoes, but I learned to eat them raw because my uncle used to put tomato halves on my younger brother's and my plate.
-My uncle has been fond of eating tomatoes since he was a kid—he's in his 70's and still doesn't use eyeglasses!
+My uncle has been fond of eating tomatoes since he was a kid—he's in his 70s and still doesn't use eyeglasses!

 Just like onions, garlic is used in almost every Filipino dish.
-I was also taught that garlic can be used as a remedy for coughs, colds, and asthma.
+I was also taught that garlic could be used as a remedy for coughs, colds, and asthma.

 Use ginger as a spice or to make ginger tea.
 Ginger is used to balance and eliminate unwanted fishy smells in seafood dishes.
 Ginger is also used in sinigang, and can be cooked with broiled or grilled fish to give the food an added aroma.